xyloblonk/lightweight-browser/README.md

 ## License
 Open source for personal and non-commercial use.
 Please contact me if you intend to use this project commercially.

+## Contact
+- The quickest way is to contact me in my discord @ https://discord.gg/fatesocial
+- You can email me but expect a heavy delay since I rarely read emails, my email is contact@xyloblonk.xyz
+- If you have a bug please create a github issue